Nemika-Haj/Guess-The-Song/README.md

 > A Discord Game Bot where you must guess the name of the song playing!
 Doing so will give you exp.
 You can level up and become the ***Master guesser***!

 ## Configuring
 To run the bot, you should create a `config.yml` file first.
-Create one inside the `bot/data` file.
-Make sure it is enabled exactly like it should (`config.yml`).
+Create one inside the `bot/data` folder.
+Make sure it is named exactly like it should (`config.yml`).
 Then, replace the following content with the required information and paste into the file.
 ```yaml
 managers:
 - 219567539049594880